tracquangthinh/CSP/figures/README.md

 # Figures in the manuscript

-- Producing all figures in the CSP manuscript and the supplementary document
+- Producing all figures in the DCSP manuscript and the supplementary document

 ## Requirements